splunk/observability-workshop/docs/module7/vo_integrations.md

     ```

+Initialise Terraform.

+!!! note
-Initialise Terraform. **Note:** You will need to run this command each time a new version of the Terraform Provider is released.
+    You will need to run this command each time a new version of the Terraform Provider is released.
 You can track the releases on [GitHub](https://github.com/terraform-providers/terraform-provider-signalfx/releases).

 === "Input"
     ```bash
     terraform init -upgrade
     ```

 === "Output"
-    ```
+    ```text
     Upgrading modules...
     - host in modules/host

     Initializing the backend...

     Initializing provider plugins...